flex-rental-solutions/jasper-reports-scaler/README.md

 There is one main class, JasperReportsScalerUtils that handles the scaling.
 Currently the scaling is very basic, it only scales the width and X values on report elements.
 Everything will squeeze in or out proportionally.
 It has only been tested and used with fairly simple report elements.
 Not sure how elements such as tables & crosstabs will work at this point.

 Hopefully together, we can make this a robust scaler that maybe one day can be included in the JasperReports library itself.

+Feel free to fork and improve.
+If you add some great additions or improvements send us a pull request and we will include it.